ThingPulse/espaper-weatherstation/.github/ISSUE_TEMPLATE.md

 ```c
 // add code here
 ```
-### Weather Station Color version
+### ESPaper Weather Station version
 Which branch are you on?
 If you know the Git revision then add it here as well.

 ### Hardware
-Describe whether you run the code on the ThingPulse Weather Station Color kit or on some custom hardware.
+Describe whether you run the code on a ThingPulse ESPaper Weather Station kit or on some custom hardware.

 8<------------------------ END BUG REPORT -------------------------------------